aalap07/Assess/README.md

 # Athena
-An app designed around Housing and Apartments
+An ARKit Swift app allowing users to retrieve Zillow property data by pointing their camera at a building.